- INVESTORS

 Process for risk management

 SCA’s Board determines the Group’s strategic direction after recommendations from Executive Management.
 Responsibility for the long-term, overall management of risks corresponds with the company’s decision and delegation scheme.
 This implies that most of SCA’s operational risks are managed by SCA’s business areas at the local level, but that the handling is coordinated when deemed necessary and effective.
+The tools for this work primarily comprise continuous reporting by the business areas and the annual review of the risk scenario, where identifying, evaluating and managing risks are a part of the process.
+Identified risks are classified according to the likelihood of the risk occurring and the assessed impact on SCA’s performance.
+Approved control measures are followed up

 SCA’s corporate Internal Audit function ensures that SCA complies with policies and other governing documents, and that the organization implements approved measures to manage identified risks.
-The Internal Audit function reports to the Board of Directors through its Audit Committee.
+The Internal Audit function reports to the Board of Directors

 SCA's operational and financial risks